BaseSecrete/rorvswild/README.md

 This gem has a double mode, development and production.
 It can be used without an account to monitor your requests performances in your development environment.
 It can also be used in your production and staging environments with an account on https://rorvswild.com.
-With such an account you also get extra benefits such as 30 day trace, background jobs monitoring, errors monitoring and notifications.
+With such an account you also get extra benefits such as 30 day trace, background jobs monitoring, exceptions monitoring and notifications.

 ## Installation